ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The response MUST consist of zero or more `response_chunk`.
 Each _successful_ `response_chunk` MUST contain a single `SignedBeaconBlock` payload.

-Clients MUST keep a record of signed blocks seen since the start of the weak subjectivity period and MUST support serving requests of blocks up to their own `head_block_root`.
+Clients MUST keep a record of signed blocks seen on the epoch range `[max(GENESIS_EPOCH, current_epoch - MIN_EPOCHS_FOR_BLOCK_REQUESTS), current_epoch]` where `current_epoch` is defined by the current wall-clock time, and clients MUST support serving requests of blocks on this range.

+*Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint MUST backfill the local block database to at least epoch `current_epoch - MIN_EPOCHS_FOR_BLOCK_REQUESTS` to be compliant with `BlocksByRange` requests.

 Clients MUST respond with at least the first block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOCKS` blocks.

 The following blocks, where they exist, MUST be sent in consecutive order.